-Hendrix previously served as a program assistant at the Center for International Private Enterprise from 2009 to 2011, where he coordinated programs to institute market-oriented reforms around the world.
-Hendrix is a graduate of the University of St. Andrews in Scotland with an M.A.
-(Hons) in International Relations and holds a Certificate in Strategy & Performance Management from Georgetown University.
+Previously, Hendrix served as a fellow at the National Review Institute and as program assistant at the Center for International Private Enterprise, where he coordinated programs to institute market-oriented reforms around the world.
+He is a graduate of the University of St. Andrews in Scotland with an M.A.
+(Hons) in international relations and holds a certificate in strategy and performance management from Georgetown University.
 He began his undergraduate education at the College of William & Mary as a James Monroe Scholar.